skoppula/statium/README.md

 <b>STATIUM: smart scoring. promising proteins.</b><br>
 STATIUM is an ongoing project at the Keating Lab to quantitatively understand how amino acid sequences interact.
-This repository implements a still-under-development algorithm we call STATIUM that effectively scores how well two proteins bind.
+This repository implements a still-under-development algorithm we call STATIUM that scores how well two proteins bind at their interacting positions.

 <b>Details and Documentation</b>
 ***